Ever considered how much you should have saved by age?

 Having said all this, the trend towards saving money is massively on the decline in the US, UK, Canada etc.

-According to recent Office for National Statistics research, the estimated UK household savings rate was 5.5% and forecast to decline further.
+According to the recent Office for National Statistics research, the estimated UK household savings rate was 6.5% in January 2022 and is forecast to decline further as the cost of living rises due to inflation.

-*Savings ratio estimates the amount of money households have available to save as a percentage of their total disposable income
+*Savings ratio estimates the amount of money households have available to be saved as a percentage of their total disposable income

-Or perhaps people just don’t have sufficient foresight about their future even though the signs of what to come is all around us today.
+Or perhaps people just don’t have sufficient foresight about their future even though the signs of what is to come are all around us today.

-Life has its many challenges and with many things competing for our attention and money.
+Then ofcourse, there's living life in the present, which has many challenges with many things competing for our attention and money.

 Let me paint you a picture of how life could play out if you don’t start taking drastic action today: